cloudxabide/perplexity-cli-cxa/README.md

 </pre>

 ### Notes

+The original script name was "perplexity_cli.py" which I changed to perplexity_cli_cxa.py - as I assume there will be many perplexity_cli.py out in the wild.

 > Is it possible to query what LLMS are available for use with perxplexity.ai using an API call?
 ```